Manasr12/CSE-471-Project-1-/README.md

 Provide an introduction to your project.
 Explain what the project is about and what it aims to achieve.

 ## Group Members
-- Member 1
-- Member 2
+- Duncan Stewart
-- Member 3
+- Mannan Dhillon
-- [Add more members as required]

 ## Score File Format
 Describe the format of your score files.
 Include details such as the file type (e.g., `.txt`, `.json`, `.xml`), the structure of the content, encoding used, and any other relevant information.